Jsparrow/jsparrow.github.io/docs/rules/override-annotation.md

 ---
 title: Use @Override Annotation
 description:
     This rule adds the @Override annotation to methods overriding or implementing parent class methods.
+tags: ["rule"]
 ---

 # Use @Override Annotation